Quality begins with the intent.

 Figure 1 illustrates the complex nature of solution intent:

-- Current and future states – Builders of complex systems must constantly know two things: what exactly the current system does now, and what changes are intended for a future state
+- Current and future states – Developers of complex systems must constantly know two things: what exactly the current system does now, and what changes are intended for a future state

-- Specifications, designs, and tests – Knowledge of both the current and future states can be captured in any form suitable to the solution builder—as long as it includes the three primary elements: specifications (documented definition of system behavior), design, and tests
+- Specifications, designs, and tests – Knowledge of both the current and future states can be captured in any form suitable—as long as it includes the three primary elements: specifications (documented definition of system behavior), design, and tests

 The specific elements of solution intent can be realized in many forms: from documents, spreadsheets, and whiteboard sessions to formal requirements and modeling tools, as described in Model-Based Systems Engineering (MBSE).
 But solution intent is a means to the end of building the solution, so methods for capturing it should not create unnecessary overhead and waste (see the sufficiency discussion below).